Century Bank’s History

 G.M.
 Luce served as the bank’s President and Chairman of the Board until his death in 1935.
 Jex H. Luce, who made the trip from Grand Rapids with his parents, succeeded his father and held the office of President until his death in 1958.
 Douglas T. Luce, Sr. succeeded and was elected Chairman of the Board, a position he held until his death in 1997.
-Douglas T. Luce, Jr. currently serves as the Chief Executive Officer and Chairman of the Board.
+Douglas T. Luce, Jr. currently serves as the Chairman of the Board.

 As business prospered, the Bank of Lucedale opened new branches in Jackson County, Mississippi.
 The first branch opened in Hurley, Miss., in 1976 and was shortly followed by the opening of a branch in Escatawpa, Miss.
 A third Jackson County, Mississippi branch opened in Vancleave, Miss. in 1999.
 The bank also expanded in Lucedale with the opening of the Marketplace Branch in 1989 and the Wal-Mart branch in 2002.

 Growth for the bank continued in neighboring Mobile County, Alabama in June 2002 with the acquisition of three Mobile County Bank branches in Grand Bay and the Tillman’s Corner areas of Mobile.
 The bank continued to grow with the opening of our location in Semmes, Alabama in June 2005; and in October 2012 with the opening of our Spring Hill location.
 In May 2014, Century Bank opened the doors to its eleventh location at the corner of Cottage Hill and Hillcrest in Mobile.